 How Can You Save On An Electric Car

 You may have paid a hefty price for your electric car while you drive around showing how much you care for the environment.
 If you own an electric car, you may save much on maintenance or replacement of parts due to less wear and tear.
 That is if you handle your electric car with reasonable care.
 There are also many government initiatives such as tax breaks to promote electric or hybrid cars.

 There are also many insurance companies that actively promote eco-friendly initiatives.
 These insurers give discounts to electric car insurance holders as an incentive.
 This helps the insurance companies to retain their corporate principle towards environment conservation.
 These are the same insurance companies that spend millions of dollars as part of their global green initiatives and programs.
 So, on a grass root level, the insurance companies encourage the purchase of electric cars.
 They do so by reducing insurance premiums charged for such cars and special discounts.

 By keeping a clean record and limiting the mileage you may be able to save on insurance and lengthen the life of your electric car.
-The electric cars may need specialized insurance that works on different criteria.
+Electric cars may need specialized insurance that works on different criteria.
 So it is important to do your research and know the difference.
-When you are shopping around to insure your electric car you may check our car insurance calculator to get many quotes with different companies.
-It may save your time.
+When you are shopping around to insure your electric car you may check our car insurance calculator to get many quotes from different companies.
+It may save you time.

 List Of Top 10 Electric Cars With Low Insurance Rates

 This Tesla is a sedan type of electric car.
 The powertrain is all-electric and in just 2.7 seconds this car can speed up to 100 kph.
 It also features the bioweapon defense mode to filter pollutants and germs from the cabin interior.
 This Tesla also comes with full self-driving hardware with great safety features and dual motors.